 11.5 - NOISE - The noise at work legislation identifies specific noise levels at which specified action is required and also a general duty to reduce noise levels.
-The noise review in school has not identified any areas or activities as likely to exceed the action levels.
+The noise review in school or MAT Central Office has not identified any areas or activities as likely to exceed the action levels.

-If staff have any questions on noise levels they should initially speak to the Trust Business Manager.

-11.6 - SECURITY - The academy site and individual school sites have been assessed and security issues are regularly reviewed.
+If staff have any questions on noise levels they should initially speak to the MAT Operations Team.
+11.6 - SECURITY - The MAT Central Office site and individual school sites have been assessed and security issues are regularly reviewed.
 Details are contained in the Security Policy located in the main academy office.

-If staff have any questions on Security they should initially speak to the Trust Business Manager.
+If staff have any questions on Security they should initially speak to the MAT Operations Team.
+11.7 - WATER ASSESSMENT - An assessment has been completed on the hot and cold-water systems and measures have been introduced to manage the risk of legionnaire's disease.

-- 11.7 WATER ASSESSMENT An assessment has been completed on the hot and cold water systems and measures have been introduced to manage the risk of legionnaire's disease.
-The academy water assessment is kept in the main office - 11.8 WORKPLACE An inspection of the workplace, buildings/grounds, has been undertaken against the requirements of The Workplace (Health, Safety & Welfare) Regulations 1992 as supplemented by the Education (School Premise) Regulations.
+The MAT Central Office water assessment is kept in the main office whilst school specific are kept in each school office.

+11.8 - WORKPLACE - An inspection of the workplace, buildings/grounds, has been undertaken against the requirements of The Workplace (Health, Safety & Welfare) Regulations 1992 as supplemented by the Education (School Premise) Regulations.

-The Workplace assessment is kept in the main office
+The Workplace assessment is kept in the main school office

-The Trust Business Manager and Local Governing Body also undertakes regular inspections, 3 times a year, to proactively identify defects with the workplace.
+The MAT Operations Team and Local Governing Body also undertakes regular inspections, 3 times a year, to proactively identify defects with the workplace.

 11.8.1-LONE WORKING - It is recognised that, from time to time, it may be necessary for academy staff to work in situations or locations which are remote from other members of staff.
-This will include staff working in the evenings, weekends or during the holiday in the academy on their own.
-In such circumstances the academy will assess the risk to these individuals and will introduce suitable controls to ensure that all risks are minimised.
-A copy of the procedures introduced to control these risks will be kept in admin office
+This will include staff working in the evenings, weekends or during the holiday in the MAT premises on their own.

+In such circumstances the MAT will assess the risk to these individuals and will introduce suitable controls to ensure that all risks are minimised.
+A copy of the procedures introduced to control these risks will be kept in the school and Central Offices.

-NB: Any staff wishing to work outside normal academy hours must have prior agreement/permission from Executive Head teacher/Head of School/Trust Business Manager.
+NB: Any staff wishing to work outside normal academy hours must have prior agreement/permission from Executive Head teacher/Head Teacher/Head of School/MAT Operations Officer

-- 11.9 WORK AT HEIGHT Work at height legislation identifies work at height as any work where someone or something can fall a distance likely to cause injury.
+11.9 - WORK AT HEIGHT - Work at height legislation identifies work at height as any work where someone or something can fall a distance likely to cause injury.
 This will include putting up displays if not able to stand on the ground to do so, accessing high level storage if not able to reach when stood on the floor and any work where access equipment is needed, e.g. step ladder, ladders, scaffolds.
 Most staff will therefore undertake an element of work at height and any frequent operations and any involving use of equipment must be covered by a written work at height assessment.
-Within school the following written assessments are in place. - 11.9.1 REGULAR OPERATIONS A summary of the regular operations undertaken has been produced which indicates what the work at height is, the frequency with which it is carried out and whether viewed as a high, medium or low risk.
-All staff must make themselves aware of this list and follow the procedures indicated. - 11.9.2 SPECIALIST OPERATIONS These are where specific high level access equipment is to be used and where additional information will be required.
+Within school the following written assessments are in place.

+11.9.1 - REGULAR OPERATIONS - A summary of the regular operations undertaken has been produced which indicates what the work at height is, the frequency with which it is carried out and whether viewed as a high, medium or low risk.
+All staff must make themselves aware of this list and follow the procedures indicated.

+11.9.2 - SPECIALIST OPERATIONS - These are where specific high-level access equipment is to be used and where additional information will be required.
 This will include use of access scaffolding and any specialist ladders.